soverenio/docs/docs/architecture/detection.md

 We address this challenge by generating synthetic data that mimics real-world scenarios.

-To bootstrap the learning process, we have collected JSON schemas and examples from legally accessible, publicly available sources, such as APIs on Github from various projects.
+To bootstrap the learning process for **structured** data formats, we have collected JSON schemas and examples from legally accessible, publicly available sources, such as APIs on Github from various projects.
 We've marked those schemas with data types using our own judgment and different models, particularly BERT.
 Currently, we also use GPT, which was not available at the time of bootstrapping with a sufficient performance level.
 We then created a series of examples populated with synthetic values, utilizing our custom-built generators, which often incorporate dictionary-based methods.

 Additionally, we gather example structured data schemas (such as JSON schemas) from our customers.
 These schemas are utilized in a manner similar to our initial bootstrapping: populating them with synthetic data from our custom-built generators.

 We periodically seek new data sources to enrich our dataset, which continually grows with each new customer as the model improves with every additional schema available.

+In the case of **unstructured** formats, we use a dataset that is partially generated and partially collected from open-source datasets, which we have re-labeled to identify the required types of personal data.

-To summarize, our dataset is derived from two major conceptual sources:
+To summarize, our dataset is derived from the following major sources:

 * Legally available public sources

+* Generated with LLM

 * Structured data schemas from our customers, such as JSON schemas